varocketry/guitar-mastery-hub/public/lessons/lesson_014_first_complete_song_stand_by_me.md

 ---

-## ðŸ“– THEORY: Understanding "Stand By Me" as a Learning Vehicle
+## 📖 THEORY: Understanding "Stand By Me" as a Learning Vehicle

 ### Historical Context